BECAUSE YOUR KIDS DESERVE

 The system monitors swimmers in real time and accurately determines how long each swimmer's face is fully submerged and therefore unable to breathe.

-If any swimmer has been underwater for dangerous period of time WAVE immediately notifies the aquatic staff so they can quickly investigate and intervene if necessary.
+If any swimmer has been underwater for dangerous period of time WAVE immediately alerts the aquatic staff so they can investigate and quickly intervene if needed.

-Each swimmer is provided with a wearable which can be either a comfortable lightweight headset called Trackers, or a simple pair of clips that attach to most types of goggles.
-We call those Goggle Clips or simply, GCs.
+Each swimmer is provided with a wearable which is either a comfortable headset called a Tracker, or a simple pair of clips that attach to most styles of goggles.
+Non-swimmers wear a small secure tag called ToddleTags.

 Trackers are very easy and comfortable to wear.
 We've tested them on 1000s of swimmers and most forget that they're wearing them after just a few minutes.